-Critical Response Papers (40%)
+Critical Response Papers (30%)

 Over the course of the semester, you will complete a number short, critical, analytical response papers.
 These single-spaced, one-page writings serve as close readings of, analyses of, and articulations of the texts and connections you see, read, and talk about in the tutorial.
 These responses are more than just summaries or personal reactions and will be graded on clarity, focus, coherence, critique, and your ability to concisely formulate arguments.
-You will be required to generate a response paper approximately every other week for a total of 8.
+You will be required to generate a response paper approximately every other week for a minimum of 7.
 See the response paper prompt for more details.

-Project Proposal Memo (10%)
+Research Proposal Memo & Bibliography (10%)

-As part of your Final Project research and writing process, you must generate a 1-page research proposal in business memo format.
+As part of your Final Project research and writing process, you must generate a 1-page research proposal in business memo format and a working bibliography.
 You will also arrange for a conference with me to go over your proposal.
-Proposals will be graded for clarity, detail, completion, and manuscript format.
+The proposal and bibliography will be graded for clarity, detail, completion, and manuscript format.
 Your proposal and conference must be completed at least 4 weeks prior to the end of the semester.

-Final Paper/Project (20%)
+Final Project (20%)

-By the end of the semester, you will complete a Final Project that integrates what you have read, explored, and written about in your Response Papers, that draws on specific terms, concepts, or issues from our discussions, and that articulates the critical value of fantasy literature and world building.
+At the end of the semester, you will complete a Final Project that integrates what you have read, explored, and discussed, that draws on specific terms, concepts, or issues from the class, and that articulates the critical value of YA literature.
 The project asks you to make connections and to create an argument across different kinds of evidence and added research.
 Your final project can be a traditional research paper, a media production (which includes a substantive analytical component), or a hybrid of the two.